 STOP PRESS!!!
-Flanagan Will be launching her long awaited book - One Of The Family - 40yrs With The Krays, on Thursday July 2nd 2015.
-You can pre-order a copy via Amazon by clicking here.
+Flanagan launched her long awaited book - One Of The Family - 40yrs With The Krays, on Thursday July 2nd 2015.
+You can order a copy via Amazon by clicking here.

 FLANAGAN's life started in 1941 as Hitler was bombing London.
 She had to be evacuated & she had to be evacuated to Hemel Hempsted but later returned to her home town of Islington.

 Convent educated in Holloway Rd, North London, she grew up with a younger brother & sister, along with a little English mother & a devastatingly handsome Irish father.

 Her christian name was Maureen & she started work in a hairdressers at 15 years old when her father died.
 She was spotted by a photographer aged 18 at a hairdressers convention where she'd been asked to model.
 He took some photos & showed them to an agent who suggested she model on the catwalk.
 Maureen worked for all the top fashion houses & stores, everything she tried on sold out in hours.

 At 20 years old she married a local lad, Patrick Flanagan & for 3 years they lived in Camden, North London.
 Her agent sent her up to the BBC where she appeared on shows including Benny Hill, Monty Python's Flying Circus, The Dave Allen Show, The Likely Lads & Only Fools & Horses.
 She also filmed 'Dracula 72' alongside Christopher Lee.

 At 26 years old she was known as the most photographed model in Britain & her legs were insured for £25,000 which was unheard of in the 60's!
 She went to Germany to advertise cars & was then flown to Amsterdam, where she was photographed covered in diamonds, then New York to model 'Hot Pants'.